 - The color and tint of the lenses will be critical.
 Are you skiing where it is sunny and bright or hazy and grey?
 Will you be in an area where there are a lot of trees and rocks?
 You need lenses that provide the right vision and prevent tired eyes.

-- Make sure you have adequate side eye protection.
-This is an area that is often overlooked.
+- Make sure you have adequate peripheral vision.
+This is an area that is often overlooked but extremely important.

-- Inquire about the return and exchange policy in case you return home and find they are not comfortable with your ski helmet.
+- Inquire about the return and exchange policy.
+Just in case they either don’t fit your head or they are not compatible with your helmet.